python-cffi/cffi/doc/source/index.rst

    ``cdata`` object: if it was originally an owning cdata, then its owned memory will not be freed as long as the buffer is alive.
    Moreover buffer objects now support weakrefs to them.

+.. versionchanged:: 0.9
+   Before version 0.9, ``bytes(buf)`` was supported in Python 3 but not Python 2.

 ``ffi.typeof("C type" or cdata object)``: return an object of type